snowplow-incubator/labels-helper-action/README.md

 ![in progress](public/2_issue_in_progress.png)

 ### On `pull_request`
-The workflow will be triggered when a PR is opened.
-If the PR is opened from e.g. `issue/91-demo_labels_action`, the Action will label issue #91 with `status:has_pr`.
+The workflow will be triggered when a pull request is opened.
+If the PR is opened from (the head branch) e.g. `issue/91-demo_labels_action`, the Action will label issue #91 with `status:has_pr`.

 ![has pr](public/3_issue_has_pr.png)